pranathisarma11uk-del/Customer-Churn-Analysis-Using-Machine-Learning/README.md

 ## ⚠️ Limitations and Future Considerations

-While this analysis establishes a strong predictive framework, several enhancements could further strengthen our retention capabilities:
+While this analysis establishes a strong predictive framework, several enhancements could further strengthen the retention capabilities:

 -	Data Scope: The model is based on quantitative data.
 Incorporating qualitative feedback from support calls and surveys would deepen the understanding of churn drivers.
 -	Temporal Analysis: The current dataset is a static snapshot.
 Future iterations could incorporate time-series data to track behavioral trends and identify at-risk customers even earlier.